tengcharmaine/tp/docs/UserGuide.md

 1. Open Command Prompt (for Windows) or Terminal (for MacOS and Linux) on your desktop.
 2. Run the command `java -version` to check if you have Java 11 or above installed in your computer.
 * Assuming that you have Java installed in your computer,
-  * If you have a Windows, in this case the Java version is 19.0.2.
+  * If you are running Windows, this is what you should see after running the command.
+  * Over here, the Java version is 19.0.2, which means that Java 19 is installed.
      ![javaWindows](images/javaWindows.png)

+  * If you are running MacOS, this is what you should see after running the command.
-  * If you have a Mac,  in this case the Java version is 11.0.19.
+  * Over here, the Java version is 11.0.19, which means that Java 11 is installed.
      ![javaMac](images/javaMac.png)

 3. If you do not have Java 11 or above installed in your computer, download it from [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).